eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

     uint16_t uxr_buffer_cancel_data(uxrSession* session, uxrStreamId stream_id, uxrObjectId datareader_id);

-This function requests a *datareader* previously created on the *Agent* to cancel the data received from the middleware.
+This function requests a *datareader*, *requester* or *replier* previously created on the *Agent* to cancel the data received from the middleware.
 It does so by resetting the ``delivery_control`` parameters and the input stream ID used to receive the data.
 The returned value is an identifier of the request.

 :session: Session structure previously initialized and created.
 :stream_id: The output stream ID used to send messages to the *Agent*.
 :datareader_id: The ID of the *datareader* that reads the topics from the middleware.

-..
-TODO: check.

 ------